Queens Brain Injury Lawyers

 How Do Brain Injuries Occur?

 Brain injuries can occur in a broad array of situations and contexts.
 Unfortunately, the potential scenarios for a brain injury are limited only by the locations and activities that people, respectively, frequent or participate in.
 Let’s consider a few of the scenarios where a traumatic brain injury can occur.
-These scenario include:
+These scenarios include:

-- Car, truck or SUV accident – A vehicular accident is a fairly common situation from which a brain injury can arise.
+- Car, truck, or SUV accident – A vehicular accident is a fairly common situation from which a brain injury can arise.
 Whether your accident involved a fellow commuter, a commercial truck, or roadway debris, it almost undoubtedly involved high speeds and violent forces that can jostle and shake the brain.
 Vehicle accidents can often produce moderate to severe brain injuries.

 - Slip and fall – Even the relatively simple slip and fall can produce brain injuries.
-In fact according to statistics compiled by the CDC, 78% of all deaths due to falls are because of a TBI and lower extremity injuries.
+In fact, according to statistics compiled by the CDC, 78% of all deaths due to falls are because of a TBI and lower extremity injuries.

-- Recreational and school sports – Whether you or your child plays or participates in football, soccer, baseball, cheer-leading, or basketball there is a risk of brain injury.
+- Recreational and school sports – Whether you or your child plays or participates in football, soccer, baseball, cheerleading, or basketball there is a risk of brain injury.

 - While shopping in a retail store or walking down a street – Believe it or not, injuries can occur in a retail location like a big box store or a small shop.
-If shelves are improperly stocked or if signs are improperly secured falling items can strike a shopper and cause serious injury.
+If shelves are improperly stocked or if signs are improperly secured, falling items can strike a shopper and cause serious injury.
 A similar injury can occur while walking down the street if a careless individual drops an item out of their window.

 - Following a medical event – After a stroke or heart attack changes to the brain can occur.
 These changes can cause damage to the brain or make it more likely that a traumatic medical event will follow.